Your Guide to the International Web

-Now that we understand how important this work truly is, it is helpful to see what tools are most useful in the cause of Internet freedom.
+Now that we understand how important this work truly is, it is helpful to see what tools are useful for the cause of internet freedom.

 Twitter, as a tool for immediate, widespread communication, has obvious implications for freedom of expression and protest.
 The developers themselves openly value the role of free expression not only for its political usefulness but for its role in daily life.